Municipal Low-Energy Policies How-to

 - Purchasing for Waste Reduction: California Integrated Waste Management Board

 - New York State Green Procurement and Agency Sustainability Program http://ogs.ny.gov/EO/4/

 Pilot Purchasing Projects for Local Governments

 Municipalities may find it helpful to begin with a pilot project.
-Such a project might include:
+Such a project might include the following steps: